-It is an exciting time to be working in food science!
+It is an exciting time to be in food science!

-Within the Food Science and Engineering Division, one of six administrative divisions of CAFNR, we collaborate with biological and physical engineers, and restaurant and food preparation researchers.
+Within the Food Systems and Bioengineering Division, one of six administrative divisions in the College of Agriculture, Food and Natural Resources, we collaborate with biological and physical engineers, and restaurant and food preparation researchers.

-Across the MU community, we collaborate with researchers in medicine, veterinary medicine, animal sciences, biochemistry, nutritional sciences, biological sciences, chemistry and microbiology.
+Across the University of Missouri community, we collaborate with researchers in medicine, veterinary medicine, animal sciences, biochemistry, nutritional sciences, biological sciences, chemistry and microbiology.

 Internships are required as part of the food science degree program, and often lead to job offers.
 We have a broad network of industry relationships through the Institute of Food Technologists (IFT) – our courses are IFT approved.

 - MU Food Science places nearly all graduates (98%) by time of graduation with an average starting salary of $52,250 in 2017.